 Dishonesty is a misattribution to oneself of the work of others – which is also known as plagiarism.
 It is by law – a crime.

 Even when it comes to hadith and Qur’anic verses, we are supposed to give the reference.
 We’re supposed to share the original source because all rights belong to Allah and His Messenger (saws).
 If we share a hadith without telling people that it’s by Muhammad (saws), some people may think it’s our quote.
 Such deception may not only cause us harm but others as well.

 We all need a convenient shortcut to quickly determine what to believe and what not to — and one such shortcut is to find where a certain bit of information comes from, and judge its credibility based on what we may know of its source.
 When an author etc. fails to cite his/her sources, he/she degrades our ability to judge the information we’re getting.
 We may not believe it or trust it if we’re uncertain of the source it’s coming from.

-“O you who have believed, do not betray Allah and the Messenger or betray your trusts while you know [the consequence].”
+“O you who have believed, do not betray Allah and the Messenger or betray your trusts while you know .”
 [Qur’an – 08:27]

 As Little Wings Gallery states:

-Alhamdulillah that Islam has retained rights of each and every one.
-Which is why, everyone’s blood, wealth and property is sacred on another.
+Alhamdulillah that Islam has retained the rights of each and every one.
+This is why, everyone’s blood, wealth, and property are sacred to another.

 It was narrated from Abu Hurairah that the Messenger of Allah (ﷺ) said: “The whole of the Muslim is sacred to his fellow Muslim, his blood, his wealth and his honor.”
 [Ibn Majah]

-Ever wondered why an honor is a trust as well?
+Ever wondered why honor is trust as well?
 It’s not even something tangible yet sacred!
-Because their whole credibility and reputation depends on it.
+Because their whole credibility and reputation depend on it.